China says US balloons flew over Xinjiang, Tibet, warns of countermeasures

 This week, China countered that US balloons had flown over its airspace without permission more than 10 times on round-the-world flights since May 2022.

-"Without the approval of relevant Chinese authorities, it has illegally flown at least 10 times over China's territorial airspace, including over Xinjiang, Tibet and other provinces," Wang told a regular daily briefing on Wednesday.
+"Without the approval of relevant Chinese authorities, it has illegally flown at least 10 times over China's territorial airspace, including over Xinjiang, Tibet and other provinces," Chinese Foreign Ministry spokesperson Wang Wenbin told a regular daily briefing on Wednesday.

 The White House has disputed China's allegations.